GitauHarrison/somasoma-tech-blog/README.md

 * Flask Bootstrap for styling and cross-browser responsiveness
 * Moment.js for date formatting
 * Gunicorn and Psycopg2 for live deployment
-* Flask mail for sending emails locally
+* Flask mail for sending emails locally (for live deployment, you will need [Twilio Sendgrid](https://github.com/GitauHarrison/notes/blob/master/twilio_sendgrid.md))

 ## Features Lacking